Fireball 500: Shooting

-The "Fireball 500" is a 1966 Plymouth Barracuda, heavily customized by George Barris, with a 1966 Hemi 426 Plymouth engine that develops up to 425 h.p.
-At one point in the film, the car is referred to as the Batmobile, prompting Frankie Avalon's character to quip, "Yeah, well this was built first."
+The "Fireball 500" is a 1966 Plymouth Barracuda, heavily customized by George Barris, with a standard 273 cubic inch V-8 engine that develops 275 h.p.
+At one point in the film, the car is referred to as the Batmobile, prompting Frankie Avalon's character to quip, "I had mine first.”
 Barris also built the Batmobile for the Batman television show which premiered in January 1966.

 Footage from Fireball 500, specifically shots of the 4B car (Jim Douglas' car) toppling over on its roof, show up later in the demolition derby scenes at the beginning of The Love Bug.
 When making the film AIP would hire a race car driver and install cameras in the front and rear of his car to obtain shots.
 The film is notable for its depiction of the inherently dangerous Figure 8 racing.

 It was the first movie Funicello made after the birth of her daughter.

 Funicello and Fabian starred together again (without Avalon) the following year in AIP's follow-up feature, Thunder Alley.

+Future director Randal Kleiser appeared in the film as an extra.
+Kleiser would later direct Avalon in Grease.

 Music

-The film's soundtrack is by Les Baxter, and features six songs written by Guy Hemric and Jerry Styner.
-Frankie Avalon sings:
+The film's soundtrack is by Les Baxter, and features six songs written by Guy Hemric and Jerry Styner: